fenryka/corda-p2p-cpp/example-4/README.md

 # What is it?

-This is t he first test that should enable bridging between two Corda gateways.
+This is the first test that should enable bridging between two Corda gateways.

 # Building